olliegardner/seminar-roulette/timelog.md

 ### 14 Jan 2021

+- _2.5 hour_ Added a keywords JSONField to seminar model to make it more efficient to retrieve seminar keywords.
+- _0.5 hour_ Wrote up status report for this week and sent to supervisor.

 ### 15 Jan 2021

+- _1.5 hour_ Added text which shows how similar a seminar is to your personal interests.
+- _1 hour_ Removed random seminar floating action button and replaced it with a tab at the top.
+Also removed roulette wheel as per think aloud evaluation feedback.
 - _1 hour_ Weekly meeting with supervisor and wrote up meeting minutes.